ManojNaidu786/April-17/README.md

-# April-17
+# My Project
-Create a prompt
+This repository contains the source code for My Project, a simple application to demonstrate GIT usage.